ademidun/book-notes/hate-inc.md

-# Hate Inc.: The Political Media Industry wants you to be angry
+# Hate Inc.: Political Media's Business Model involvs Manipulating your Emotions

 > Your anger is the media's opportunity

+(My riff on Jeff Bezos' [famous aphorism](https://quoteinvestigator.com/2019/01/13/margin/): "Your margin is my opportunity")

-- Hate Inc by Matt Taibi is about how media companies, particulary, political media companies have a business model that is designed to get you angry and hate the other side.
+- [Hate Inc](https://amzn.to/2w9TMIb) by Matt Taibi is about how media companies, particulary, political media companies have a business model that is designed to get you angry and hate the other side.
 - A really good book, but I ended up skimming a lot of it because I have been very fascinated by media for a long time so a lot of the topics in the book were covering things I already know.
 - Pretty cool that he released his book through [a series of newsletters on substack](http://taibbi.substack.com/), very similiar to what we're trying to do with the [Atila Schools and Jobs ebook](http://atila.ca/schools)
 - I have also been following Taibbi for a while and I am impressed at his ability to be extreemely honest and self-aware about the problems with mainstream media while also working for what is (maybe?) considered a mainstream media outlet in the Rolling Stone